-SFLA Resources to Request from your Regional Coordinator:
+SFLA Resources to Request

-- Pro-Life Gen T-Shirts
+- Pro-Life Gen t-shirts.

-- SFLA’s Public Policy Training
+- SFLA’s Public Policy Training (or other relevant topic).

 - Lobby days only need a few people to be successful, but a large group can get more attention and have a great visual impact showing how many people truly care enough to go to a representative’s office in person.

-- Not everyone has to share, but for those who are, make sure it is clear who is speaking and what points each person is covering.
+- Not everyone has to speak, but for those who are, make sure it is clear who is speaking and what points each person is covering.
 It is not as effective if everyone repeats the same information.

 - Schedule an SFLA Public Policy Training with all volunteers.

-- Day of the event.
+Day of the event:

 - If you have an appointment, be on time.
 If they did not respond, you can still walk up to their office and knock or walk in to ask to speak with someone.
 In that case, you may end up speaking with a Staffer, but they usually take notes and present later to the representative.